vercel/cosmosdb-query/README.md

 The AST object of query.

-## TODO
+## Supported queries

-- Support spatial functions
+All queries are supported except spatial functions